emacs-mirror/emacs/mps/contributing.rst

 Licensing
 ---------
-In order for us to accept your contribution, you must agree to the MPS contribution agreement, so that we can continue to commercially license the MPS and thereby fund future development.
+Prior to the 2020-05 re-licensing of the MPS under the BSD 2-clause license, we required contributors to agree to the following contribution agreement, so that we could continue to commercially license the MPS and thereby fund future development.
+We have not yet decided what may replace this requirement.

     I grant Ravenbrook Ltd an irrevocable, perpetual, worldwide, non-exclusive licence to do anything with [your contribution] that I